Rt Hon Helen Clark ONZ PC

 Sir Michael Hill KNZM

-A jewellery magnate, best-selling author and entrepreneur , Michael founded global jewellery retailer Michael Hill Jeweller in 1979 and continues to serve as its chairman.
+A jewellery magnate, best-selling author and entrepreneur, Sir Michael founded global jewellery retailer Michael Hill Jeweller in 1979 and is its Founder President.
 He was the Ernst & Young 2008 Entrepreneur of the Year (NZ) and was knighted for his services to business and the arts in 2011.

 Sue is a Marketing Specialist with a passion for the Arts.
 She runs her own Marketing Consultancy firm and works with a variety of small to medium businesses.
 She has held senior marketing roles in New Zealand and overseas, including New Zealand Funds Management, Chase Bank (UK) and Alvern Media (UK).
 Sue also helps run the Contemporary Benefactors, a philanthropic tier of the Auckland Art Gallery Toi o Tāmaki.